ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

 In practice, the risks to these channels are not entirely separate, but they are
 different in most cases.
-Each of the three channels, for example, uses a
+Each channel, for example, uses a
 different communications pattern: the ACME channel will comprise inbound HTTPS
-connections to the ACME server, the validation channel outbound HTTP or DNS
+connections to the ACME server and the validation channel outbound HTTP or DNS
-requests, and the contact channel will use channels such as email and PSTN.
+requests.

 Broadly speaking, ACME aims to be secure against active and passive attackers on
 any individual channel.
 Some vulnerabilities arise (noted below), when an